crycode-de/node-pcf8574/README.md

 // import {PCF8574} from 'pcf8574';

-// Require the i2c-bus module and open the bus
+// Require the i2c-bus module and open the bus var i2cBus = require('i2c-bus').openSync(1);
-// This is only needed to use interrupts for input changed detection var i2cBus = require('i2c-bus').openSync(1);

 // Define the address of the PCF8574/PCF8574A